gitclone-url/Boot-image-Extractor/README.md

    git clone https://github.com/gitclone-url/Boot-image-Extractor.git
    cd Boot-image-Extractor
    ```
+   > **Note:** Install **Git** with `pkg install git`, if not already installed on the system.

-   or download the source zip file from [GitHub](https://github.com/gitclone-url/Boot-image-Extractor/archive/refs/heads/master.zip), extract it, and navigate to the extracted directory.
+   Alternatively, download the source zip file from [GitHub](https://github.com/gitclone-url/Boot-image-Extractor/archive/refs/heads/master.zip), extract it, and navigate to the extracted directory.

 2. **Install Dependencies:**
    Ensure Python and required packages are installed: